juliesymons/juliesymons.github.io/userGPUOperators/index.md

 ![](./img/image4.png)

-More examples of GPUOperators can be found in the Cog library.
+More examples of `GPUOperator`s can be found in the Cog library.